Rice Husk

 Rice is the second most produced and demanded staple food in the world, which makes rice paddies one of the biggest sources of methane gas on earth.
 Almost 50% of the UK's rice comes from India, contributing to significant global greenhouse gas emissions.

 Being an agrarian economy, there is a large community of farmers in India who practice rice farming.
 This project focuses on the rice farming community in the state of Maharashtra in Western India.
 It is a labour-intensive practice which produces by-products at every stage of its processing.
-The by-products, rice husks are either burnt, polluting the air, or are allowed to decompose, which releases methane.
+The by-products, rice husks are either burnt, polluting the air, or allowed to decompose, which releases methane.

-The recipe for the biomaterial has been developed by using native, local ingredients and used every part of the rice from the husk to the grain.
+The recipe for the biomaterial has been developed by using native, local ingredients and using every part of the rice from the husk to the grain.
 Rice husks, rice starch glue, corn starch, agar agar and glycerin are the main ingredients for the biomaterial which are sourced locally.

 This truly circular system repurposes a waste stream as a useful raw material by introducing it into the production system, thereby completing the loop.